From Urinary Incontinence to Pelvic Pain: How to Talk About Sex Health Issues with Your Partner

 After the Talk

-Just like your sexual health issues, the conversation doesn’t necessarily stop after you finish The Talk.
+Just like your relationship, sex, and health issues, the conversation doesn’t stop after one talk.

 Seek additional support